Ahmed-Elsaedy/interactive-landing-page/README.md

 ## Dependencies

 There is no dependencies for the project you can direclty run [**index.html**](index.html) index.html file in the browser to use it.

+## Technologies

+This app uses HTML, CSS and JavaScript